22 Best Restaurants in South Boston

 Loco Taqueria & Oyster Bar

-The second effort from Lincoln owners Eric Aulenback and Michael Conlon, this boisterous cantina serves a fresh mix of street tacos, snacks, seafood—and plenty of sweet-and-salty takes on tequila.
+The second effort from Lincoln Tavern owners Eric Aulenback and Michael Conlon, this boisterous cantina serves a fresh mix of street tacos, snacks, and seafood—and plenty of sweet-and-salty takes on tequila.
 It’s suddenly a fiesta when fun-flavored margaritas pair with uncommon combinations like street corn doused in spicy mojo sauce; crab and mango guacamole; and a carnitas “crunchwrap” with tangy jack queso and smoked guacamole.
+Check out the huge location in the Fenway, too, which debuted in 2023.

 412 W. Broadway, Boston, 617-917-5626, locosouthboston.com.

-A one-time Olympic-bound gymnast, Los Angeles stuntwoman, and Boston College Honors Program grad, chef Asia Mei brings fierce and fun intensity to everything about her first ownership venture.
+A one-time Olympic-bound gymnast, Los Angeles stuntwoman, and Boston College Honors Program grad, chef Asia Mei brings fierce and fun intensity to everything about her first ownership venture, a neighborhood fave open since 2015.
 It starts with creative brunch and burger specials, and lights up through fiery flavors like “angry chili sauce” on meltingly tender fried chicken wings, and jalapeño-crab Rangoons drizzled in spicy honey.
-Oh, yeah: Jell-O shot specials alongside food ’til 1:30 a.m. amp things up every night.
+Oh, yeah: Jell-O shot specials are served during brunch and dinner service to amp things up.

 152 Dorchester Ave., South Boston, 617-752-4191, moonshine152.com.

-This longtime favorite closed its original location on A Street to make way for a condo development, but unlike much of long-lost Southie, it found a new home in the fast-changing neighborhood.
+This longtime favorite’s original A Street location closed to make way for a condo development, but unlike much of long-lost Southie, it found a new home in the fast-changing neighborhood.
 After first establishing a suburban outpost in Melrose, My Diner returned to South Boston in 2018 with the same gigantic plates (eggs and home fries, whipped cream-laden French toast, hot turkey lunches, club sandwiches, and more) that make everyone want to call it their own.

 455 E First St., South Boston, 617-765-8654, mydinerboston.com.

 An eclectic menu of street food-inspired fare—like tuna crudo tacos, truffle and ricotta gnudi, funghi flatbread, and half a chicken grilled asado-style—complements a range of experiences at this bistro and garden.
 The energetic bar teems with drinks dreamed up by co-owner Teodora Bakardzhieva, the first woman to tend bar at the legendary Locke-Ober.
 The dining room offers a communal table and cozy banquettes.
-But the amenity that’s most “for the public good?”
-That’s the vine-draped central atrium, which opens up in season to light up the outdoor bar; and is cozy in wintertime with roaring fireplaces and lodge-inspired decor.
+But the amenity that’s most “for the public good“?
+That’s the vine-draped central atrium, which opens seasonally to light up the outdoor bar.
+It’s extra homey in wintertime with roaring fireplaces and lodge-inspired decor.

 Rondo’s Sub Shop